Trump’s Feet Held to Fire for Airport ‘Black Sites’

 “If they refuse to give it to you, you can make an application with the court,” Amon said.

-In an interview following the hearing, Galernt told reporters that he and his counsel will let the process play out before turning up the heat.
+In an interview following the hearing, Gelernt told reporters that he and his counsel will let the process play out before turning up the heat.

 “We are going to have to wait for what we see before we go for a contempt motion,” he said.